NeoVintageous/NeoVintageous/README.md

 - `highlightedyank_style`: This setting allows you to customize the style of the highlighted yank region.
 You can modify the background and foreground colors to suit your color scheme.

-To customize the colors, you can create a color scheme override.
-For example, if you are using the default Monokai color scheme, follow these steps:
+#### Customize Highlighted Yank Colors

-1. Locate the Sublime Text User directory.
-You can find this location through the menu by navigating to `Preferences → Browse Packages...`.
+To tailor the colors of highlighted yanks to your preference, you can create a color scheme override using the following steps:

-2. Create a file named `Monokai.sublime-color-scheme` in the User directory.
+1. Open the Command Palette: `UI Customize Color Scheme`.

-3. Inside the `Monokai.sublime-color-scheme` file, add the following styles using the "highlightedyank" scope:
+2. Add the following styles using the "highlightedyank" scope, and adjust the background and foreground colors as desired:

 ```json
 {